 Whether you are a new nurse who’s adjusting to the job or a veteran nurse finding ways to cope with staffing issues, here are some of the most famous life hacks you need to know.

 Your normal saline solution can be used to rinse off particles from your contact lens right before you wear them.
 Take note, however, that the solution doesn’t have cleansing agents so you shouldn’t use it to clean or disinfect your contact lens.

 2Wear triple gloves during code brown

-Code brown is truly messy so to save your hands from unexpected poop exposure, try triple gloving.
+Code brown is truly messy.
+So, to save your hands from unexpected poop exposure, try triple gloving.

-After cleaning up every trace of feces in your patient, peel away the first layer of gloves.
-This way, you will not waste time in wearing a new set of gloves when applying a clean diaper.
+After cleaning up every trace of feces from your patient, peel away the first layer of gloves.
+This way, you won’t have to wear a new set of gloves before applying a clean diaper.

 5Soak nasogastric tube in ice before insertion

-6. Put a warm washcloth over area of IV insertion
+6Dilate those veins!
+Put a warm washcloth over area of IV insertion

 When starting an IV line, it helps to put a warm washcloth over the preferred site of insertion.
 This will help dilate blood vessels so you can pick a good vein for an IV line.